mitchthorson/local-basemap/README.md

 make docker-run
 ```

-Vector tiles should now be available at http://localhost:3000/nyc.pmtiles
+Vector tiles should now be available at http://localhost:3000/nyc/{z}/{x}/{y}.pbf

 ## Running front end

-Included in this repo is a basic TypeScript + Vite [MapLibre implementation](https://maplibre.org/) that loads vector data from the locally running Martin server and renders them with [Protomaps' basemap theme](https://docs.protomaps.com/basemaps/maplibre).
+Included in this repo is a basic TypeScript + Vite project with a simple [MapLibre implementation](https://maplibre.org/) that loads vector data from the locally running Martin server and renders them with [Protomaps' basemap theme](https://docs.protomaps.com/basemaps/maplibre).

 First, install the dependencies with: